 Biliary tract cancers are rare but serious illnesses.
 The include Billary tract cancer of the and the bile duct.
 These cancers can progress quickly, thus early assessment, accurate diagnosis, and quality care by experienced specialists is essential.
 Here we explain key facts about gallbladder and bile duct cancers, including their early warning signs.
 You will also learn how Leaders in Liver Health supports patients in understanding these conditions and getting the right care.

 These cancers do not cause obvious symptoms at first, , which is why knowledge of warning signs and risk factors is critical.
 This can help people get diagnosed earlier and improve chances of successful treatment.
-Let us take a look at the symptoms, treatment options, and the need to seek medical attention early in case of gallbladder and bile duct cancer
+Let us take a look at the symptoms, treatment options, and the need to seek medical attention early in case of gallbladder and bile duct cancer.

 Gallbladder cancer and bile duct cancer (also referred to as cholangiocarcinoma) are cancers that affect parts of the body involved in making and moving bile.The biliary system is made up of small tubes and organs that carry bile from the liver to the small intestine.
 Bile is a digestive liquid that helps the body break down fats and remove waste and harmful substances